jdrichardsappacad/authenticate-me-nothunk/part-2-frontend.md

 // frontend/src/store/csrf.js
 import Cookies from 'js-cookie';

-export async function fetch(url, options = {}) {
+export async function csrfFetch(url, options = {}) {
   // set options.method to 'GET' if there is no method options.method = options.method || 'GET';
   // set options.headers to an empty object if there is no headers options.headers = options.headers || {};

   // if the options.method is not 'GET', then set the "Content-Type" header to
   // "application/json", and set the "XSRF-TOKEN" header to the value of the
   // "XSRF-TOKEN" cookie
   if (options.method.toUpperCase() !== 'GET') {
     options.headers['Content-Type'] =
       options.headers['Content-Type'] || 'application/json';